 During ankle arthroplasty, or ankle replacement, a foot and ankle surgeon replaces the damaged ankle joint with an implant.
 Where the tibia rests on the top of the talus lays the ankle joint, or tibiotalar joint.
 Just like every other joint in the human body, arthritis can affect the ankle joint resulting in the need to replace it.
 Although not as common as total hip or knee joint replacement, advances in implant design have made ankle replacement a feasible option for many people.

 In addition to providing pain relief from arthritis, ankle replacements offer patients better mobility and movement compared to fusion.
-By allowing motion at the formerly arthritic joint, less stress is transferred to the adjacent joints.
+Ankle replacement surgery allows for better motion at the formerly arthritic joint and less stress transferred to the adjacent joints.
 Less stress results in reduced occurrence of adjacent joint arthritis.

 Candidates for ankle replacement surgery may experience severe pain, inflammation, and/or limited motion of the ankle joint.
 These symptoms lead to pain and difficulty walking and completing everyday activities.
 The root causes of these symptoms include:

 - Rheumatoid Arthritis

 Due to the nature of the injury and the wear and tear that the ankle joint undergoes on a daily basis, the surgeon may have to perform a revision surgery in 10-15 years.